 Triumphalism, in whatever form it takes, exalts human ability and achievement beyond its due.
-The irony is that the triumphalism that arose from an Enlightenment view of the world influenced not only the theory of evolution and secular humanism, but also American political popularism and the American evangelical church.
+The irony is that the triumphalism that arose from an Enlightenment view of the world influenced not only the theory of evolution and secular humanism; it influenced American conservative politics and the American evangelical church.

-I have begun to see through the eyes of non-Americans, like NT Wright (and Ravi Zaccharias and others) that certain attitudes and assumptions that I (we) have taken for granted in the United States should be scrutinized at their source.
-We need to test everything, and the Apostle Paul urged us, retaining only what is good.
+I have begun to see through the eyes of non-Americans, like NT Wright (and Soo Cha-Rah and others) that certain attitudes and assumptions that I (we) have taken for granted in the United States should be scrutinized at their source.
+We need to test everything, as the Apostle Paul urged us, retaining only what is good.